OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-04/README.md

 ## Connect to the workstation

-SSH into the Ansible workstation using the `workstation_public_ip` and the key file you specified.
+SSH into the Ansible workstation using the `workstation_public_ip` and the key file we specified.
 The username is `ubuntu`.

 ```console
 $ ssh -i /mnt/c/Users/GotimerEugene/.ssh/gene-test-us-east-2.pem ubuntu@3.142.171.59